MARK ABEL, composer

 here.

-The website of Los Angeles' venerable KCET, America's largest independent public television station, issued a long piece on Mark's work by Sarah Linn, arts writer for The Tribune of San Luis Obispo, Ca. It can be viewed here.
-Ms. Linn also wrote this
+Los Angeles' venerable KCET, America's largest independent public television station, published in 2014 a long piece on Mark's work by Sarah Linn, arts writer for The Tribune of San Luis Obispo, Ca. It can be viewed here.
+Ms. Linn also wrote a profile of Mark

 Poetry is the plough that turns up time, so that the deepest layer, its black earth, is on top. -- Osip Mandelstam